markov24/breast-cancer-classification/README.md

 # breast-cancer-classification
-Machine Learning Library built from scratch using NumPy for Breast Cancer Classification
+Breast Cancer Classification using a custom ML library.
+The library was built in Python with NumPy, and includes the following: linear regression, multiple regression and logistic regression.